$442 Billion Poured Into AI, But 67% Went to Just 10 Companies

 - 2026 YTD: $75M median

-126 Companies in the Danger Zone
+126 companies in the danger zone

-These are the companies that may be running out of runway.
-They either couldn't raise a follow-on round, chose not to, or are quietly winding down.
-Not all of them are doomed — some may be profitable, and some may be in deep stealth — but the combination of stale funding and small team size is a red flag.
+These may be running low on runway.
+Some couldn't raise a follow-on, some chose not to, and some are quietly winding down.
+Not all are doomed; a few are probably profitable or in deep stealth.
+But stale funding plus a small team is a red flag worth taking seriously.

 | Company | Capital per Employee |